 Previously options to share the images on your web site were limited but Ricoh announced they were providing that for Theta owners so I picked up one selling used on Amazon Marketplace to see if it might expand my photography.

-The image hosting from Ricoh turned out to be incompatible with Google sites.
-Fortunately I could find an alternative way to share the images but this lacks the zoom function only panning.
-Disappointing that Ricoh makes no mention of this incompatibility nor is offering a fix.
-Google hosts as many if not more sites than WordPress.
+The image hosting from Ricoh turned out to be incompatible with Blogger sites.
+Fortunately I could find an alternative way to share the images but this lacks the zoom function only panning. *update now it does.

 Yokohama Station central passageway